JonasStjerne/residents-app/README.md

 We developed a mobile application where an admin user can publish information in markdown language and make dropdown items to a residents app.
 Each page can be edited and deleted as needed.
 The backend is build with Firebase firestore as database and Firebase authentication.
-The database is secured with security rules which only allow the admin write, edit and delete data.
+The database is secured with security rules which only allow the admin to write, edit and delete data.

 ![platform showed on mobile](https://github.com/JonasStjerne/P4/blob/main/mockup.jpg)